 Product selling is discouraged at any library-sponsored event.
-The exception to this rule is an author signing his/her-their.work, or a performer offering audio or video versions of their performances.
+The exception to this rule is an author signing their work, or a performer offering audio or video versions of their performances.

-While the Peabody Public Library does not shy away from topics of a controversial or debatable naturecontroversial topics, it will attempt to schedule only speakers and information that show integrity, expertise, and a fact-based view of the topic.
+While the Peabody Public Library does not shy away from controversial topics, it will attempt to schedule only speakers and information that show integrity, expertise, and a fact-based view of the topic.